datalab-dev/ucd_library_libguide_chatbot/README.md

 > As with all large language model output, use your own critical reading and thinking skills to assess the validity and reliability of this response for your specific query.

 > [!NOTE]
-> - For maintainers needing to start or restart the server, see the [libbot_pkg README](https://github.com/datalab-dev/2025_startup_libguide_chatbot/tree/libbot/libbot_pkg).
+> - For maintainers needing to start or restart the server, see the [Maintenance Guide](https://github.com/datalab-dev/2025_startup_libguide_chatbot/tree/libbot/docs).
 > - To verify the package is working independently of the web server, run:
 > ``` bash
 > pixi run python test_retriever.py "your query here"